mandrews6975/Maze-Solver/README.md

 # Maze-Solver
-A maze solver capable of processing B&amp;W maze images and finding the shortest paths.
+A maze solver capable of processing B&W maze images and finding paths from one point to another through various path-finding algorithms.